Skip to main content

 Q: How do you apply controlled drought stress during week 7?

 A: Gradually withhold water over an 11-day period during week 7 of flowering.
-Allow the media to dry slowly, using visual wilting (a 50% increase in leaf angle) as the cue to rewater.
-Avoid abrupt water withdrawal to prevent plant shock.
+Allow the media to dry slowly, using visual wilting (a ~50% increase in leaf angle) as the cue to rewater.
+Avoid abrupt water withdrawal to prevent plant shock — the goal is a slow, controlled stress that signals the plant to increase terpene production, not an emergency response that harms the crop.

 Q: How does controlled drought impact terpene profiles and aromatic complexity?